uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 console.log(tasks[3]); // undefined
 ```

-You can get the length of an array using `.length`:
+We can get the length of an array using `.length`:

 ```js
 console.log(tasks.length); // 3
 ```

 JavaScript has elegant syntax for working with arrays.
-For example, if you want to assign variables based on values of an array, you would normally have to do something like this:
+For example, if we want to assign variables based on values of an array, we would normally have to do something like this:

 ```js
 const firstTask = tasks[0];